paldepind/flyd/README.md

 };
 ```

-Our scan function takes an accumulator function, in initial value and a stream.
+Our scan function takes an accumulator function, an initial value and a stream.
-Every time the original stream emit a value we pass it to the accumulator
+Every time the original stream emits a value we pass it to the accumulator
 function along with the accumulated value.

 Flyd includes a `scan` function as part of its core.